antonychirayil/Assignments-Freshers-Batch-Aug14/README.md

 # Assignments-Freshers-Batch-Aug14
-All the JAVA Assignements are in the SRC folder.
+All the JAVA Assignements are in the Java folder.

 Assignment 10 will be done and some more rectifications will be done on friday 10-09-2021.